 What is it?

-Carrots are part of the root family, more specifically the taproot.
-Carrots can be found in a wide variety of colors, such as orange, yellow, white, and purple.
+Carrots are considered a biennial plant in the umbellifer family and they are part of the root family, more specifically the taproot.
+The carrots can be found in a wide variety of colors, such as orange, yellow, white, and purple.

 Where does it grow?

-Carrots should be peeled before eating.
-They can be eaten raw or cooked.
+Carrots may or may not be peeled before eating.
+They can also be eaten steamed, cooked in water or raw.

 - Coming soon